evannorton/Pixel-Pigeon/README.md

 ```

 ## Running the framework locally
-1. Follow the "Getting Started" instructions to create a game somewhere on your PC, e.g. `D:\Code\My-Awesome-Game`.
+1. Follow the "getting started" instructions to create a game somewhere on your PC, e.g. `D:\Code\My-Awesome-Game`.
 2. Clone the framework somewhere on your PC, e.g. `D:\Code\Pigeon-Mode-Game-Framework`.
 3. Inside of the framework directory, run `npm link`.
 4. Inside of the game directory, run `npm ci`.